Gr8Dev/assignment2/Readme.md

 Something added to second commit
-Something added from picture branch
+Something added from picture branch  added for second commit